 It is most obvious how Padre Pio lived out the image of the Crucified.
-The wounds of his hands and feet were the most obvious since he celebrated Mass without his gloves and walked with painful steps.
-But it was the wound of the heart, seen by only a privileged few, that continued the image of the mystery of the Passion of Christ in his body, astounding even medical teams who could not explain the relative strength of a body with the constant loss of blood and open heart wound.
+The wounds of his hands and feet were visible when he celebrated the Eucharist.
+The bleeding of his hands and the pain with every movement of his feet were his lot for over 50 years.
+But it was the wound of the heart seen by only a privileged few that continued the image of the mystery of the Passion of Christ in his body.
+This astounded even medical teams who could not explain the relative strength of a body with the constant loss of blood and open heart wound.
 He lived as the Crucified, dying each day for so many years, until in his death he could finally live with the Resurrected Jesus.